 An Act Relative to Educational Opportunity for Students, known as the Student Opportunity Act, was enacted on November 26, 2019.
 The Act updates the Education Reform Act of 1993 bringing much needed reform to the education funding formula, increasing state support for education reforms by an estimated \$1.5 billion over seven years and establishes a way forward to close the student achievement gap.
-The Act provides for a historic update of the Chapter 70 formula based on the 2015 recommendations of the Foundation Budget Review Commission with updates to the formulaic calculation of in-district special education enrollment and increases in foundation budget rates for: out-ofdistrict special education, benefits, guidance, low income and English language learners, establishes a Twenty-first Century Trust Fund to provide support to districts in the closing the achievement gap, requires evidence-based three year district improvement plans to address disparities in achievements among subgroups, establishes a data advisory commission charged with collecting, analyzing and reporting data on student preparedness, establishes a goal of fully funding charter school reimbursement by FY2023, expands circuit breaker reimbursable claims and establishes a schedule for full reimbursement (75%) for the expanded claims by FY2024, increases funding for school building assistance to \$800 million and provides for policy studies on local contribution, rural schools, counting low income students, recovery high school per pupil costs and the school building assistance program expenses and reimbursement rates.
+The Act provides for a historic update of the Chapter 70 formula based on the 2015 recommendations of the Foundation Budget Review Commission with updates to the formulaic calculation of in-district special education enrollment and increases in foundation budget rates for: out-ofdistrict special education, benefits, guidance, low income and English language learners, establishes a Twenty-first Century Trust Fund to provide support to districts in closing the achievement gap, requires evidence-based three year district improvement plans to address disparities in achievements among subgroups, establishes a data advisory commission charged with collecting, analyzing and reporting data on student preparedness, establishes a goal of fully funding charter school reimbursement by FY2023, expands circuit breaker reimbursable claims and establishes a schedule for full reimbursement (75%) for the expanded claims by FY2024, increases funding for school building assistance to \$800 million and provides for policy studies on local contribution, rural schools, counting low income students, recovery high school per pupil costs and the school building assistance program expenses and reimbursement rates.
 Implementation of the Student Opportunity Act was delayed one year because of the financial uncertainty surrounding the Covid-19 pandemic but full implementation of the foundation budget rate increases is on schedule to be fully met by FY2027.
-Deadlines for full funding of charter school reimbursement and expanded circuit breaker claims reimbursement continue to be extended by one year due to the one year delay in implementation of the Student Opportunity Act.
+The FY 2023 State Budget fully funds years two and three of charter school tuition reimbursement meeting the Student Opportunity Acts full funding schedule.
+The FY 2023 State Budget also funds years two and three of the four year full funding schedule for circuit breaker reimbursement bringing funding in line with the Student Opportunity Act's goals.